opengisch/qgis_setting_manager/README.md

 * automatically **set widgets** of a dialog according to their **corresponding setting**
 * automatically **write settings from their corresponding widgets**

+A branch for QGIS 3 (Python 3, PyQt5, new API) is a work in progress.
+See https://github.com/3nids/qgissettingmanager/tree/qgis3

 ## The main setting class